adrybakov/wulfric/docs/source/user-guide/usage/other.rst

 Parallelepiped
 ==============
-Not any set of six numbers might be used to form a parallelepiped.
+Not every set of six numbers might be used to form a parallelepiped.
 Wulfric implements a function to check if the set of parameters is correct

 .. doctest::